nour-habib/toxic-comments-public/README.md

 <h3> Multi-Label Classification </h3>

 The goal for mutli-label classification is to determine if a given comment is toxic or non-toxic.
-If the comment is classified as toxic, we can potentially further categorize the comment into 5 additional categories:
+If the comment is classified as toxic, we can potentially further categorize the comment into 5 additional categories:<br>

 • Severely Toxic: Extremely hateful comments.
-Usage of slurs, derogatory and offensive words.
+Usage of slurs, derogatory and offensive words.<br>
-• Obscene: Offensive or disgusting statements by accepted standards of morality and decency, usually in the portrayal of sexual matters
+• Obscene: Offensive or disgusting statements by accepted standards of morality and decency, usually in the portrayal of sexual matters<br>
-• Threat: A statement with the intention to inflict injury, death, or other hostile action on another person
+• Threat: A statement with the intention to inflict injury, death, or other hostile action on another person<br>
-• Insult: An expression or statement that is disrespectful or scornful
+• Insult: An expression or statement that is disrespectful or scornful<br>
-• Identity hate: Hatred, hostility, or violence towards members of a race, ethnicity, nation, religion, gender, gender identity, sexual orientation or any other designated sector of society
+• Identity hate: Hatred, hostility, or violence towards members of a race, ethnicity, nation, religion, gender, gender identity, sexual orientation or any other designated sector of society<br>
 A comment may be categorized into multiple categories.
 For example, a particular toxic comment may be further classified as a threat and an obscene comment.

 <h2> Results </h2>